Version 6 pre-stable

 Read-only replicas are additional databases that are used to offload read queries from the primary database, which can improve performance by reducing the load on the primary database.

 Read-only replicas are configured by adding environment variables that match the primary environment variable and suffixing _REPLICA_<replica-number> to the variable name, where <replica_number> is the replica number padding by a zero if it's less than 10, for example SS_DATABASE_SERVER becomes SS_DATABASE_SERVER_REPLICA_01 for the first replica, or SS_DATABASE_SERVER_REPLICA_12 for the 12th replica.
-Replias must be numbered sequentially starting from 01.
+Replicas must be numbered sequentially starting from 01.

 Replicas cannot define different configuration values for SS_DATABASE_CLASS, SS_DATABASE_NAME, or SS_DATABASE_CHOOSE_NAME.
 They are restricted to prevent strange issues that could arise from having inconsistent database configurations across replicas.